input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 ### Parameters

-The model takes a couple of parameters: `block₀` denotes the genesis block, `cert₀` is certificate for the first voting round referencing the genesis block.
-In addition there are the following relations abstracting the lotteries (slot leadership and voting committee membership) and the cryptographic signatures.
-The parameters for the Peras protocol and hash functions are defined as instance arguments of the module.
+The parameters for the *Peras* protocol and hash functions are defined as instance arguments of the module.

 ```agda
 module _ ⦃ _ : Hashable Block ⦄